KnapsackPro/knapsack_pro-ruby/README.md

 ##### Why when I use Queue Mode for RSpec then my tests fail?

 knapsack_pro Queue Mode uses `RSpec::Core::Runner` feature that allows [running specs multiple times with different runner options in the same process](https://relishapp.com/rspec/rspec-core/docs/running-specs-multiple-times-with-different-runner-options-in-the-same-process).
 Thanks to that we can run subset of test suite pulled from Knapsack Pro API work queue.
-This allows dynamic allocation of your tests across CI nodes without reloading whole Ruby/Rails application for each run of test suite subset .
+This allows dynamic allocation of your tests across CI nodes without reloading whole Ruby/Rails application for each run of test suite subset.

 If you have custom things that are not common in how typical RSpec spec looks like then the RSpec feature won't be able to handle it between test suite subset runs.
 In that case you need to resolve failed tests in a way that allows RSpec to run the tests.
 Feel free to [ask me for help](https://knapsackpro.com/contact).